Discrete cosine transform: M-D DCT-II

 Technically, computing a two-, three- (or -multi) dimensional DCT by sequences of one-dimensional DCTs along each dimension is known as a row-column algorithm.
-As with multidimensional FFT algorithms, however, there exist other methods to compute the same thing while performing the computations in a different order (i.e. interleaving/combining the algorithms for the different dimensions).
-Owing to the rapid growth in the applications based on the 3-D DCT, several fast algorithms are developed for the computation of 3-D DCT-II.
+As with multidimensional FFT algorithms, however, there exist other methods to compute the same thing while performing the computations in a different order (i.e., interleaving or combining the algorithms for the different dimensions).
+Owing to the rapid growth in the applications based on the 3-D DCT, several fast algorithms have been developed for the computation of 3-D DCT-II.
 Vector-Radix algorithms are applied for computing M-D DCT to reduce the computational complexity and to increase the computational speed.
-To compute 3-D DCT-II efficiently, a fast algorithm, Vector-Radix Decimation in Frequency (VR DIF) algorithm was developed.
+Vector-Radix Decimation in Frequency (VR DIF) is an example of an algorithm to compute a 3-D DCT-II efficiently.

 3-D DCT-II VR DIF

-In order to apply the VR DIF algorithm the input data is to be formulated and rearranged as follows.
+In order to apply the VR DIF algorithm, the input data must be formulated and rearranged as follows.
 The transform size N × N × N is assumed to be 2.

-The four basic stages of computing 3-D DCT-II using VR DIF Algorithm.
+The four basic stages of computing 3-D DCT-II using the VR DIF Algorithm.